The Role of Political Protest

 - Write and Record a Protest Song

-- Compose a protest song about a school, community, or national issue you care about.
+- Choose a school, community, national or global issue you care about.

 - Learn more: